OM4A-Training-Material/FastSupport-Questions-Answers/README.md

 **Q: On which networks can InfraFair be applied?**\
 A: Any energy network: electricity, gas, heat, or hydrogen.\
 Required: Flow data per asset, and source/sink data for each node.

+---

+## 🚗 EV-PV

+**Q: How do I install EVPV?**
+A: To install the EVPV-Simulator, follow the [Installation Guide](https://evpv-simulator.readthedocs.io/en/latest/user_guide/installation.html).
+You’ll need Python installed on your machine.
+Then, you can install the model using `pip`.

+**Q: What are the first steps after installing?**
+A:
+- Familiarize yourself with the documentation available on [ReadTheDocs](https://evpv-simulator.readthedocs.io), YouTube tutorials, and the OM4A training platform.
+- Try running EVPV in basic mode using the "Addis Ababa Simple Example" provided.

+**Q: How can I run EVPV?**
+A: EVPV can be run in two ways:
+1. **Basic usage:** via the command-line interface (CLI).
+2. **Advanced usage:** by importing EVPV into your own Python script as a package.
+More details are available on [ReadTheDocs](https://evpv-simulator.readthedocs.io).

+**Q: What inputs are needed to run the model?**
+A: To run EVPV for your case study, you will need:
+- A configuration file containing all parameters specific to your case study
+- A GeoJSON file with the boundary of your region of interest
+- A TIFF file representing the residential population distribution
+- Two CSV files listing the latitude and longitude of workplaces and other POIs

+**Q: How long does it take for the model to run?**
+A: It depends on several factor, such as:
+- The number of traffic zones
+- Whether OpenRouteService (ORS) is used for routing
+- The number of EVs simulated
+- The number of days considered for EV-PV complementarity analysis

+As a reference, the Addis Ababa examples typically run in under 2–3 minutes on a standard laptop.

+**Q: Where can I find details about the methodology?**
+A: See the documentation on [ReadTheDocs](https://evpv-simulator.readthedocs.io) and refer to the [reference paper](https://arxiv.org/pdf/2503.03671).

+**Q: Is it possible to define different PV system types per location?**
+A: No. Currently, only one PV system type can be defined per simulation run (e.g., rooftop, ground-mounted with or without tracking).

+**Q: What is the maximum possible spatial resolution?**
+A: There is no hard limit.
+However:
+- Higher spatial resolution increases computation time
+- The gravity model used for commuting may not work reliably at very fine resolutions
+- Input data must also be available at the desired resolution

+**Q: Will additional graphics or visualizations be added to the model?**
+A: No major additions are planned.
+However:
+- Many raws outputs can easily be visualized using Excel or other tools
+- Spatial results are already rendered as interactive HTML maps
+- Future integration with the OM4A GIS tool will enable built-in graphical outputs